 Clean & Safe Environment

-An urban environment enriches the experience of students, faculty and staff, but also poses certain challenges to the health and safety of its residents.
+An urban environment enriches the experience of students, faculty and staff but also poses certain challenges to the health and safety of its residents.
 Lehigh is building more effective partnerships to identify those challenges and work together toward their resolution.

-The Lehigh University Police Department (LUPD), one of only three campus police forces accredited by the state of Pennsylvania, works in concert with local police, fire and community organizations to ensure that South Bethlehem remains a safe neighborhood in which to live, work and play.
+Lehigh strives to create an environment where students and neighbors can feel at ease on campus and in the surrounding community.
+The Lehigh University Police Department (LUPD), fully accredited by the state of Pennsylvania, works in concert with local police, fire and community organizations to ensure that South Bethlehem remains a safe neighborhood in which to live, learn, work and play.

 There are a number of ways everyone in the Lehigh community can contribute to a safe community.
 EmergenSee is an app that allows users to connect directly with LUPD dispatchers in the event of a dangerous situation.
 LU-Alert delivers text and voicemail messages to your cellphone in the event of an emergency or a weather circumstance that may impact normal campus operations.
 TRACS and Escort Service provide alternatives to walking alone after dark, and R.A.D.
 Self-Defense Training is a program of realistic self-defense tactics and techniques for women.

 Nearly 500 light bulbs were provided to the Student Senate by the LUPD and Fifth Street Capital Partners, to support the “Leave the Lights On” project that encourages homeowners and student renters to leave porch lights on for safety.

 hours of community service by the Lehigh community

 percentage of Lehigh students who participate in community service by their senior year